 Positive mental attitude and all that.

 Sadly, the rest of my time in Mount Maunganui was spent recovering in bed.
-It was tough to keep up the pretence that my ankle was improving when it felt like it was getting worse but I knew that if Dave and Dustin knew how bad it was they’d refuse to let me anywhere near the Tongariro Crossing.
-I wasn’t going to say anything to them until the day before the walk — and hopefully by that point my ankle would have healed enough for me to walk on it without pain.
+It was tough to keep up the pretence that my ankle was improving when it felt like it was getting worse but I knew that if Dave knew how bad it was he’d refuse to let me anywhere near the Tongariro Crossing.
+I wasn’t going to say anything to him until the day before the walk — and hopefully by that point my ankle would have healed enough for me to walk on it without pain.

 I can be incredibly stubborn when I set my mind on something and I knew that I was going to attempt the Crossing, injured ankle or not.

 I wasn’t ready to give up on my dreams yet.

 I’m upset I didn’t get to explore more of Mount Maunganui.
 Judging by the boys’ photos, it looks like somewhere I’d love and an amazing place to spend a summer.
 There’s gorgeous white sand beaches, the views from the top of Mount Maunganui look stunning, there are paragliders and surfers everywhere and plenty of pubs and cafes to chill out and relax in.